 Information And Howtos About Email Servers Such As Postfix, Dovecot, Maildrop, Sendmail

 Email was the first "killer app" of the early Internet and today millions of emails are sent every day using a variety of emails servers such as postfix and sendmail.
 This section looks at how to use and configure email servers for sending and receiving email, mail filtering with services such as maildrop and procmail, and POP and IMAP servers such as Courier IMAP and Dovecot.

 I have the exim mail server running on one of my customer's webservers.
-Their internal mail server hadn't been accepting mail overnight so they hadn't got a whole bunch of important emails from the webserver and I needed to flush the exim mail queue.
-A quick read of the exim man page answered my question about how to do this and I thought I’d write a quick post to show how to flush the exim mail queue.
+Their internal mail server hadn't been accepting mail overnight so they hadn't got a whole bunch of important emails from the … [Read more...] about Flush the exim mail queue

-While trying to troubleshoot why email wasn't being delivered to one of my mail aliases on a new server this morning, I discovered a nifty little trick for testing the deliverability of an email address using exim from the command line.
+While trying to troubleshoot why email wasn't being delivered to one of my mail aliases on a new server this morning, I discovered a nifty little trick for testing the deliverability of an email … [Read more...] about Test validity of email address from the command line with exim